Patients & Adult Vaccinations

 Whooping Cough Vaccine for Adults

 Adult vaccines protect children, too.
-Unfortunately, many adults don’t realize the importance of keeping up-to-date on vaccines such as Tdap, which protects against whooping cough (pertussis).
+Unfortunately, many adults don’t realize the importance of keeping up-to-date on vaccines like Tdap, which protects against whooping cough (pertussis).
 Watch this whooping cough vaccine video to see how a simple Tdap booster during pregnancy could have prevented this mother from passing pertussis on to her newborn son.

 Get Help Paying for Your Immunizations